lcdm-uiuc/info490-sp16/Week9/lesson3.md

 # Week 9 Lesson 3 #
 ## Introduction to NLP: Semantic Analysis ##

-In this lesson, you will be introduced to the .

-semantic analysis, building on words as vectors.
-Use word2vec.
-Discuss doc2vec.
-Find similar items.
+In this lesson, you will be introduced to the concept of semantic analysis, where we try to infer the meaning of text data.
+In part this will build on the concepts of part of speech tagging and named entity recognition presented in Lesson 1.
+Other concepts, however, are also important, including the relative locations of words, and colocations.
+To perform semantic analysius, we will develop the word vector space model that underlies to the _word2vec_ appraoch.
+We will learn to employ word2vec (and other related models) by using the _gensim_ Python library.

 ###Objectives ###

 By the end of this lesson, you will be able to:

-- Understand the basic concept
+- Understand the basic concepts of semantic analysis
-- Understand the
+- Be familiar with the word2vec model
-- Be able to apply
+- Be able to apply semantic analysis within a Python application

 ### Time Estimate ###